 Youth Announcer Training (Ages 15 -18, as at December 31 2017)

 Exactly the same program as our general in-house announcer training, become a fully qualified 4ZZZ announcer!

-Next planned Youth Announcer Training will be during the Easter school holidays, full details and sign-up link will be available in March on our training page
+Next Youth Announcer Training will be during the Easter school holidays (Tuesday April 4 & 11), full details and sign-up link are on our training page

 Making Colourful Radio (Ages 12 -15, as at December 31 2017)